queval-j/word-prediction-webassembly/README.md

 he
 a
 ==== Testing ====
-Does "Hello" has been found ?
+Does "Hello" exist ?
 Yes
-Does "Hell" has been found ?
+Does "Hell" exist ?
 No
-Does "Mom" has been found ?
+Does "Mom" exist ?
 No
 Predict word for "Hel":
 => Predict "lo" with a weight of 20000000
 ====> Found hello